rails/rails/guides/source/constant_autoloading_and_reloading.md

 The nesting at any given place can be inspected with `Module.nesting`.

-At any given point, the nesting can be empty, let's use *cref* to refer to the first element of the nesting if it is not empty, or `Object` otherwise.
-Without getting too much into the details, the resolution algorithm for relative constant references goes like this:

-1. First, if the nesting is not empty it looks for the constant in its elements and in order, ignoring their ancestors.

-2. If not found, then it walks up the ancestor chain of the cref.

-3. If not found, `const_missing` is invoked on the cref.

-Rails autoloading **does not emulate this algorithm**, but its starting point is the name of the constant to be autoloaded, and the cref.

 ### Class and Module Definitions are Constant Assignments

 Let's suppose the following snippet creates a class (rather than reopening it):